paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-084-department-of-energy.md

 ### Statutory Notes

 #### References in Text
 The Energy Conservation and Production Act, referred to in subsec. (a), is Pub.
 L. 94–385, Aug.
 14, 1976, 90 Stat.
-1125, as amended.
+1125.
 Title III of the Energy Conservation and Production Act, known as the Energy Conservation Standards for New Buildings Act of 1976, is classified generally to subchapter II (§ 6831 et seq.) of chapter 81 of this title.
 For complete classification of the Energy Conservation and Production Act and the Energy Standards for New Buildings Act of 1976 to the Code, see Short Title note set out under [section 6801 of this title](./chapter-081-energy-conservation-and-resource-renewal.md#section-6801) and Tables.

 <a id="section-7156"></a>